sDevPrem/star-net-voyager-android-swapi/README.md

 # StarNet Voyager

-RunTrack is a Fitness Tracking app utilizing modern Android technologies, including Jetpack Compose, MVVM architecture, and Google Maps API.
-The app allows users to track their running activities, displaying real-time routes on an interactive map while storing essential statistics using Room database.

 In StarNet Voyager, you can explore the characters of Star Wars and movies performed by them.
 It is an Android client implementation of [SWAPI](https://swapi.dev/documentation) API using MVVM and clean architecture and uses Room database as a single source of truth.